Implosion: Never Lose Hope: Scenario

-The script of Implosion: Never Lose Hope was based on an original concept by Executive Producer, Ming-Yang Yu, and written by Anton Mark-Hitchman, who also directed the game's voice acting.
-The writer was brought onto the project in the final months of development, to create in-game dialogue, cutscenes, and build a universe for the concept characters.
+The script of Implosion: Never Lose Hope was based on an original concept by Executive Producer, Ming-Yang Yu, and written and directed by Anton Mark-Hitchman, who also directed the game's cutscenes, the Last Man Standing expansion and the voice acting performances.
+The writer/director was brought on as a project lead after his work with teams from Diablo, Halo and Final Fantasy VII's Nobuo Uematsu.
 Lore surrounding technology in the game and many item names sought influence in large part from the writer's studies in medical science, biomechanics and cognitive psychology.
-The ending of the game was a nod to cliché sci-fi stories whereby destroying a single alien hive mind disables an entire enemy species and the protagonists' reign victorious.
+The ending of the game was a nod to cliché sci-fi stories whereby destroying a single alien hive mind disables an entire enemy species and the protagonists reign victorious.

 When creating the character interplay of Jake and co-pilot Diana, a sarcastic and cheesy camaraderie was used, born out of the idea that the characters were raised in computer simulations since a young age, away from any real danger or consequence and lived nearly their entire lives in space.
 Over 160 Graphene Display Unit entries were written in the form of e-mails between characters, diaries, and secret government communications to help explain the back-story.
-This world building device was a hidden narrative, with players having to complete a level, then scroll back to the level they had just completed and click a newly-appeared cube on the level's image.
+This world building device was a hidden narrative, with players having to complete a level, then scroll back to the level they had just completed and click a newly appeared cube on the level's image.
 The difficulty in discovering this without a tutorial led some players to confusion and misunderstanding of crucial plot points, technology, and the nature of the game's antagonist.